warre333/ExtensionWebshopPlatform/Documentation/Journal.md

+05/02: The option to edit the order status.
 04/02: Changed the quering of the orders to use an order number instead of the id.
 03/02: Created the order page.
 The user can now see the details of an order.
 02/02: Created the orders page.
 Uses the same table from the "dashboard home".